siakaramalegos/webpack-workshop/readme.md

 - `0-initial-state` - Basic index.html page that loads Lodash and the src/index.js script
 - `1-hello-webpack` - Transforms the basic application into one that maps dependencies using the default Webpack setup
+- `2-custom-config` - Adds a custom webpack configuration for the `entry` and `output` properties as well as the npm build script

 ## Resources